OpsLevel/community-integrations/scripts/convert_user_roles/README.md

 # Convert Users roles

-This contains the following script(s):

-- `convert_user_to_team_member_roles.py`

 These scripts are designed to convert user roles depending on your use case.
 Use the script that best matches your use case, or modify to fit your needs.
+See the list of available scripts and explanations below.

 Requirements: